 Unfortunately, our minds are usually on autopilot, thinking our normal thoughts — either dwelling on the past or anticipating the future.

 Turn off the autopilot.
 By waking up to the present moment, we finally become aware of everything that is always around us.
 The coolness of the grass, the songs of the birds, and the scents in the breeze – all this also helps us train our focus and self-awareness.

 Even the smallest deviations from your everyday norm increase your brain’s neuroplasticity.
 Learning a new skill (such as a new language or a musical instrument) increases that neuroplasticity even more.
 These exciting new skills really encourage your brain to shake things up and get your neurons firing and wiring in productive and healthy ways.

 One of the most evident inhibitors of neuroplasticity is chronic stress.
 Chronic stress has extremely toxic effects on the brain and its ability to function properly.
-You can try these stress reducing activities, as well as getting plenty of exercise, meditating, and fostering better, more positive relationships in your life.
+You can try these stress-reducing activities, as well as get plenty of exercises, meditate, and foster better, more positive relationships in your life.

 Get enough sleep and proper nutrition

 Adequate sleep may just be the most essential ingredient for neuroplasticity.
 Sleeping helps to store new information, solidify new connections, form new memories, and clear the brain so that it can begin to absorb new information.